-On March 21, 2013, we acquired all of the outstanding equity securities of Coyote Point Systems, Inc. ("Coyote"), a provider of application delivery, load balancing and acceleration solutions, for \$6.0 million in cash.
-The acquisition also included a contingent obligation for up to \$5.5 million in future earnout payments to former stockholders of Coyote, if specified future operational objectives, service conditions and financial results are met within two years of the acquisition date.
-Of the maximum \$5.5 million in contingent earn-out payments, up to \$3.5 million will be payable after eighteen months from the acquisition date, and up to \$2.0 million will be payable after two years from the acquisition date.
-As the future earn-out payments are also contingent upon one of Coyote's former stockholder's employment during the earn-out period, the estimated fair value of these contingent obligations is being recorded as compensation expense ratably over the earn-out periods.
-This acquisition complemented our network security strategy and allowed us and our channel partners to accelerate and further deliver on our vision of providing broad security and networking functionality to customers.
+On March 21, 2013, we acquired all of the outstanding equity securities of Coyote, a provider of application delivery, load balancing and acceleration solutions, for \$6.0 million in cash.
+The acquisition also included a contingent obligation for up to \$5.5 million in future earn-out payments to former stockholders of Coyote, if specified future operational objectives, service conditions and financial results are met within two years of the acquisition date.
+As of June 30, 2014, we have estimated there are no contingent earn-out payments.